Pathways after GCSE

 What are your options at the end of Year 11?

-All students must stay in education until they are 18.
+All students must stay in education or training until they are 18.
 There are three main options at the end of Year 11 to enable this to happen.
 Students can:

 - Remain in full time education - Sixth Form or College